 ON THIS PAGE: You will read about your medical care after cancer treatment is finished and why this follow-up care is important.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-Care for people diagnosed with cancer doesn’t end when active treatment has finished.
-Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
-This is called follow-up care.
+Care for people diagnosed with bladder cancer does not end when active treatment has finished.
+Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
+This is called follow-up care and active monitoring.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.